On the topology of conormal complexes and posets of matroids: Background

 \subsection{Fan structures}

 The conormal complex $\Delta_{M,M^\perp}$ of a matroid $M$ is the simplicial complex associated to the \emph{conormal fan} of $M$, denoted $\Sigma_{M,M^\perp}$, which was introduced and studied by Ardila, Denham and Huh in \cite{ADH} and \cite{ADHCombo}.
-In this section, we discuss how the conormal fan interacts with the rest of this paper.
+In this section, we give a short introduction to the conormal fan of a matroid as well as a geometric proof of the fact that $\Delta_{M,M^\perp}$ is homeomorphic to the join of Bergman complexes $\Delta_M * \Delta_{M^\perp}$ (Proposition \ref{prop:homeomorphic}).
+No tropical geometry background is needed to understand this section.
+Although our terminology is motivated by tropical geometry, we will not use in any technical results from the field.

-The conormal fan is a restriction of a larger fan called the \emph{bipermutohedral fan} $\Sigma_{E,E}$.
-In this section, we give a short introduction to both of these fans.
-Later, we use the machinery introduced here to provide a quick proof that $\Delta_{M,M^\perp}$ is homeomorphic to $\Delta_M*\Delta_{M^\perp}$, see Section ~\ref{sec:table}, and to motivate one of our further questions, see Section ~\ref{q:global}.
+As the conormal fan is a particular simplicial fan, we start by recalling the definition of a simplicial fan.
+Let $V$ be a finite dimensional real vector space.
+A $k$-dimensional simplicial cone $\sigma \subset V$ is a subset that can be written as